reduxjs/redux/docs/api/Store.md

 # Store

-A store holds the whole state tree of your application.
+A store holds the whole [state tree](../Glossary.md#state) of your application.
-The only way to change the state inside it is to dispatch an action on it.
+The only way to change the state inside it is to dispatch an [action](../Glossary.md#action) on it.

 A store is not a class.
 It’s just an object with a few methods on it.
-To create it, pass your root reducer function to [`createStore`](createStore.md).
+To create it, pass your root [reducing function](../Glossary.md#reducer) to [`createStore`](createStore.md).

 >##### A Note for Flux Users

 >If you’re coming from Flux, there is a single important difference you need to understand.
-Redux doesn’t have a Dispatcher or support many stores. **Instead, there is just a single store with a single root reducer function.** As your app grows, instead of adding stores, you split the root reducer into smaller reducers independently operating on the different parts of the state tree.
+Redux doesn’t have a Dispatcher or support many stores. **Instead, there is just a single store with a single root [reducing function](../Glossary.md#reducer).** As your app grows, instead of adding stores, you split the root reducer into smaller reducers independently operating on the different parts of the state tree.
 You can use a helper like [`combineReducers`](combineReducers.md) to combine them.
 This is similar to how there is just one root component in a React app, but it is composed out of many small components.

 ### Store Methods